primeare/LinkedList/README.md

   void add(value);
   ```

-  * Add new value to the specific place in the List by index starting from 0
+  * Add new value to the specific place in the List by index starting from 0.
+After insertion element will be available on that index.
+If the List is empty than the value will be simply added to the List

   ```cpp
   void add(index, value);